xrettle/WFGY/TensionUniverse/BlackHole/Q009_odd_perfect_numbers.md

 * If known search data suggest that minimal distances and structural gaps behave in one qualitative way, but **every** admissible weight choice produces an opposite or incoherent pattern, then the encoding is considered misaligned and rejected.

 **Semantics implementation note**
-All quantities are treated as discrete and dimensionless, consistent with the effective-layer semantics.
+All quantities are treated as discrete and dimensionless, consistent with the effective layer semantics.
 No continuous interpolation or gradient structure is assumed in this experiment.

 **Boundary note**
 Falsifying a TU encoding is **not** the same as solving the canonical statement.
 This experiment can reject specific tension encodings, but it does not prove or disprove the existence of odd perfect numbers.

 ---

-### Experiment 2: Model-world comparison with synthetic multiplicative structures
+### Experiment 2: Model world comparison with synthetic multiplicative structures

 **Goal**
 Check whether the Q009 encoding can distinguish between synthetic worlds where “odd perfect like” structures are forced to exist and worlds where they are ruled out by construction.